GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 - Navigate to the reCAPTCHA Enterprise screen in the Google Cloud Console.
 Go to the **KEYS** tab and confirm that both of the keys you created are there.

 #### Setup the gHacks+ Website
-We've provided all the files for the gHacks streaming service's website.
+We've provided all the files for the gHacks+ streaming service's website.
 Now we need to upload these files to the VM.

 - In the console, locate the VM in your instance group and get its name and zone.
 - Use `gcloud compute scp` command to copy the `student-resources.zip` file in your Cloud Shell up to the VM